salilab/imp/doc/manual/installation.md

 - [Conda](https://anaconda.org/) Once you installed miniconda or anaconda, do

         conda create -n IMP_BUILD_test -c conda-forge python cxx-compiler c-compiler llvm-openmp swig cmake ninja numpy rmf ihm boost-cpp hdf5 libprotobuf protobuf libopencv eigen fftw gsl libcblas  cgal-cpp gmp mpfr mpich numpy

-  As in brew and Macports, some of these packages may be optional and eg python or doxygen versions might need adjustment in future - as package dependency depends on conda, it might change with time).
-If the build fails, you may need to add the flag -DCMAKE_CXX_FLAGS="-std=c++17" when calling cmake as a quick fix, e.g.
+  As in brew and Macports, some of these packages may be optional.
+In addition, cgal may not be identified by cmake.
+IMP will still run just fine.
+Either way, a solution could be to add a CGAL_DIR environment variable pointing at the <conda environment folder>/lib/cmake/CGAL/ or add a -DCGAL_DIR=<folder> flag to the cmake command line.
-        cmake -DCMAKE_CXX_FLAGS="-std=c++17" ../repository/.

 - or [Fink](http://www.finkproject.org/) (not supported)